 Sight seeing in Texas.

-We were there for the forth of July Celebration so thought we would see how the Americans celebrate there holiday.
+We were there for the Fourth of July Celebration so thought we would see how the Americans celebrate their holiday.
 We were REALLY impressed.
-The fireworks were amazing ( in all honesty it has been years since I have seen fireworks, since before we had kids.) so I only have long ago memories to compare it too.
-But the announcer was very christian, saying we all have so much to be thankful for and even mentioning God.
+The fireworks were amazing ( in all honesty it has been years since I have seen fireworks, since before we had kids.) so I only have long memories to compare it to.
+But the announcer was very Christian, saying we all have so much to be thankful for and even mentioning God.
 Wow, I don't see that happening in Canada.
 The music was also very moving and patriotic.
-Hats of to the Americans for a very well done celebration.
+Hats off to the Americans for a very well-done celebration.

 Then we went on a train trip.
-It was a good way to see a bit more of Fort Worth, and too sit down for awhile.
+It was a good way to see a bit more of Fort Worth and to sit down for a while.
 It was hot and humid.

-There were moments when I wished my kids could of been there, the girls would of LOVED the wedding, they all would of thought the fireworks were so cool, but it would of been such a different trip had we taken them with.
-And I never, not for one moment forgot how easy everything was not having alot of little children around.
-Something as simple as getting on and off a train to even riding a train and making sure know one falls out.
-So my brain and body, which are so used to be on the top notch go, just got to sit back, beside my hubby (we never sit beside each other since so much adult supervision is needed) and enjoy being with him (and family) and having uninterrupted conversation. sigh!!!
+There were moments when I wished my kids could have been there, the girls would have LOVED the wedding, and they all would have thought the fireworks were so cool, but it would have been such a different trip had we taken them with us.
+And I never, not for one moment forgot how easy everything was not having a lot of little children around.
+Something as simple as getting on and off a train to even riding a train and making sure no one falls out.
+So my brain and body, which are so used to being on the top-notch go, just got to sit back, beside my hubby (we never sit beside each other since so much adult supervision is needed) and enjoy being with him (and family) and having an uninterrupted conversation. sigh!!!

 That evening we were treated to a delicious supper from my in-laws.